Stanok3694/vue-segnn/README.md

 This is my first freelance project on vue.js.
 ***

+25.04.17 -> first sprint is over:
+  - release first production version of this vue-app;
+  - this app has all basic logic, which Customer wanted;
+  - create list of issue, which I should fix;
+  - write list of features, which I can implement into this project.
+Next step is creating plan for the next sprint, which will start on April, 28-29.
+***

 22.04.17 -> app is growning:
   - use components in single file (app.js), templates are inline javascript string;
   - now think about gulp for more flexible developing;